marclop/apm-server/testing/benchmark/scaling/README.md

 After the initial benchmarks with APM Server `8.4.0`, it was clear that the APM Server didn't perform any better when granted more than 8gb of RAM.
 The maximal throughput achieved was ~26500 events per second and it didn't do any better with more CPU or RAM.
-The maximum CPU utilization hovered around 50%, so it was clear that we were experiencing a bottleneck somewhere in the ingestion pipeline.
+The maximum CPU utilization hovered around 50% (only 30% for the OTLP benchmark), so it was clear that we were experiencing a bottleneck somewhere in the ingestion pipeline.

 ![apm-cpu-utilization](./single-active-indexer/8g/flushbytes/5mb-default/metric-screenshots/apm-cpu-detailed.png)

 We had two main hypothesis.
-The first one that Elasticsearch wasn't indexing the documents fast enough and the one that that the semaphore [introduced in `8.1.2`](https://github.com/elastic/apm-server/pull/7809) was limiting the throughput.
+The first one that Elasticsearch wasn't indexing the documents fast enough and the other one that the semaphore [introduced in `8.1.2`](https://github.com/elastic/apm-server/pull/7809) was limiting throughput.

 Additionally, looking at the Elasticsearch CPU usage across hot nodes it seemed clear that the Elasticsearch wasn't being pushed to its limit, and we needed to also improve that.

 ![es-cpu-usage](./single-active-indexer/8g/flushbytes/5mb-default/metric-screenshots/es-contriner-cpu-detailed.png)

-#### 1A: Elasticsearch shard tuning, concurrent bulk indexers
+#### 1a: Elasticsearch shard tuning, concurrent bulk indexers

-After increasing the benchmark Elasticsearch cluster from `4 x 58gb hot_content` nodes to `6`, and benchmarked the server with different shard settings: `1`, `5`, `10`, `15`, `20`, `24`.
-Since our initial hypothesis was that the semaphore may be limiting throughput, we decided to test only using the OTLP benchmark, since OTLP isn't limited by it.
+After increasing the benchmark Elasticsearch cluster from `4 x 58gb hot_content` nodes to `6`, we benchmarked the server with different shard settings: `1`, `5`, `10`, `15`, `20`, `24`.
+Our initial hypothesis was that the semaphore may be limiting throughput, we decided to test only using the OTLP benchmark, since OTLP isn't limited by it.

-Surprisingly, throuhgput didn/t skyrocket and since the mean available indexers was pretty low (0.9), concluded that 10 indexers may not be enough and that long flushes may be slowing processing down in the APM Server.
+Surprisingly, throuhgput didn't skyrocket, and since the mean available indexers was pretty low (0.9), concluded that 10 indexers may not be enough and that long flushes may be slowing processing down in the APM Server.
 It seemed plausible given that Elasticsearch bulk requests took up to 25 seconds (99 percentile).
 The first module of the response time distribution chart represents the benchmark with 10 available indexers, which is the default.